 Breast enhancement patients have more options than ever.
-Women considering breast augmentation in Walnut Creek and the surrounding areas can choose from a wide range of sizes, different filler materials, shapes, and textures.
+Women choosing breast implants, who visit from Walnut Creek, Danville, and the surrounding areas, can choose from a wide range of sizes, different filler materials, shapes, and textures.
 Decisions depend on personal preference and what best suits your physical characteristics.
 Dr. Eric Mariotti is happy to talk you through each factor and find the right option for your goals.

 The decision-making process begins with your breast augmentation consultation.
 Dr. Mariotti listens to your aesthetic goals and then performs a physical examination, including taking various measurements, that helps determine the types of implants that will best meet those goals.
 Read on to learn about the various factors you'll need to consider.